septum-sacrament-consult-wow/meta-abaco-distro/README.md

 netmask=255.255.255.0
 serverip=192.168.1.97
 ```
 N.B.
-Rememeber to save the environment.
+Remember to save the environment.
 ### U-Boot (from flash / ssd)
 Format you SATA drive using the ramdisk image (fdisk to partition and mkfs.ext2 to format).